tvlfyi/tvix/eval/docs/bindings.md

-   At the end of this phase, we know the stack slots of all namespaces for inheriting from, all values inherited from them, and all values (and optionall keys) of bindings at the current level.
+   At the end of this phase, we know the stack slots of all namespaces for inheriting from, all values inherited from them, and all values (and optionally keys) of bindings at the current level.

    Only statically known keys are actually merged, so any dynamic keys that conflict will lead to a "key already defined" error at runtime.